dobra-noc/gm1356/PROTOCOL.md

 ## Ask for current state

-To ask for current state, send `URB_INTERRUPT out` to endpoint **2** with capture data `b35902fb00000000`.
+To ask for current state, send `URB_INTERRUPT out` to endpoint **2** with capture data `b3[random_magic_id]:24bits]00000000`.
 Then you will receive `URB_INTERRUPT in` from endpoint **1** with data described below.

-NOPE, this message for getting current state changes.
-Now I have `b331eb4d00000000`.
-So probably 3 bytes are dynamic.
-I have to figure out why and where do they come from.
-It's unique for each SoundLab instance.
-It's not dependent on connecting / disconnecting device and reconnecting it to other ports.
-It looks that SoundLab doesn't send it to the device before, so it may be irrelevant.
+It looks that SoundLab generates some random (or not random) id per each instance of application.
+First I tried to use exactly the same requests in my driver and I received no response.
+It means the device has to store it somewhere and prevents from using it again.
+No idea why.
+After generating `random_magic_id` it started working.

+You can use the same `random_magic_id` per instance of your application as SoundLab do.

+###example capture data
+``

 ## Decode current state